Research About Meatless Monday

 The Johns Hopkins Center for a Livable Future has extensive research about the health, environmental and nutritional benefits of reducing meat.
 Read more about the Center and their resources here.

 Shifting to a plant-based diet is a low-cost way to help reduce the risk of developing chronic diseases like type 2 diabetes, obesity and cardiovascular disease.1 Eating a more plant-rich diet and lowering meat consumption can provide a variety of health benefits, such as lower blood pressure and a healthy weight.
 2, 3 Individuals who eat a plant-based diet usually consume fewer overall calories, fewer calories from fat and more fiber, potassium, and vitamin C.

 Plant-based diets can be good for the planet, too.
-Raising animals for our current level of consumption has a detrimental impact on our planet, increasing the greenhouse gas emissions that cause global warming and depleting our scarce natural resources, including water, land and energy.4 Plant-based nutrition contributes to healthy, sustainable food practices.
-Shifting to a more plant-based diet could decrease agricultural land use by 80 percent.5
+Raising animals for our current level of consumption has a detrimental impact on our planet, increasing the greenhouse gas emissions that cause global warming and depleting our scarce natural resources, including water, land and energy.4 Plant-based nutrition can be produced through healthy, sustainable food practices.
+Decreasing meat consumption and adding more plant-based options to your diet could decrease agricultural land use by 80 percent.5

 Diets that include less meat and more fruits and vegetables offer plenty of nutrition.
 But people often have nutrition questions about meatless meals.
 Our FAQs give you real facts and share how you can eat more plant-based in a healthy, satisfying way.
 Learn more about meatless nutrition, answers to common questions about plant-based protein, childhood nutrition and plant-based meals, and myths and facts about soy.

 Meatless Monday and Behavior Change